LotusiaStewardship/lotusd/doc/upgrades/2025-winter-solstice.md

     flags |= SCRIPT_DISABLE_TAPROOT_SIGHASH_LOTUS;  // ❌ Disabled
 }

-// Second Samuel epoch (2025) - The above code is removed
+// 2nd Samuel epoch (2025) - The above code is removed
 // Taproot and SIGHASH_LOTUS are now enabled by default ✅
 // No disable flag is set, so these features work normally
 ```